A Comparison of Reinforcement Learning Frameworks for Software Testing Tasks: Background

 \section{Background}

-In this section, we describe the terms and notations used to define the test case prioritization and game testing problems.
-We also introduce the RL frameworks used to tackle these problems.
+In this section, first we introduce DRL and present some state-of-art DRL frameworks.
+Secondly, we describe the terms and notations used to define the test case prioritization and game testing problems.